 In 2011, Alicia shifted from ITU-style racing to Olympic distance non-drafting races.
 Here she found great success, placing second in the Lifetime Series twice and winning the series twice, as well as winning the Toyota Triple Crown in 2013.
-In 2015, Alicia made another shift to 70.3 races, building her endurance to eventually focus on Ironman.
+In 2015, Alicia made another shift to middle-distance races, building her endurance to eventually focus on long-distance.
 This year is her second time competing in the Ironman World Championships.

 Learn more about Alicia here.